Feeding Orphaned Kittens

 What are some best practices for proper kitten hygiene?

-Orphaned kittens require you to pay strict attention to their hygiene for optimal health and development.
+Taking care of orphaned kittens requires you to pay strict attention to their hygiene for optimal health and development.
 Follow these best practices for proper kitten hygiene:

 By paying attention to the details of feeding and hygiene, you can help orphaned kittens thrive.